aliyun/terraform-provider-alicloud/README.md

 go2xunit -input $outfile -output $GOPATH/tests.xml
 ```

--> **Note:** The last line is optional, it allows to convert test results into a XML format compatible with xUnit.
+-> **Note:** The last line is optional, it allows to convert test results into an XML format compatible with xUnit.

 -> **Note:** Most test cases will create PostPaid resources when running above test command.
 However, currently not all
- account site type support create PostPaid resources, so you need set your account site type before running the command:
+ account site type support create PostPaid resources, so you need to set your account site type before running the command:
 ```
-# If your account belongs to domestic site
+# If your account belongs to a domestic site
 export ALICLOUD_ACCOUNT_SITE=Domestic

-# If your account belongs to international site
+# If your account belongs to an international site
 export ALICLOUD_ACCOUNT_SITE=International
 ```
-The setting of acount site type can skip some unsupported cases automatically.
+The setting of the account site type can skip some unsupported cases automatically.

--> **Note:** At present, there is missing CMS contact group resource and please create manually a contact group by web console and set it by environment variable `ALICLOUD_CMS_CONTACT_GROUP`, like:
+-> **Note:** At present, there is a missing CMS contact group resource, and please create manually a contact group by web console and set it by environment variable `ALICLOUD_CMS_CONTACT_GROUP`, like:
  ```
  export ALICLOUD_CMS_CONTACT_GROUP=tf-testAccCms
  ```
- Otherwise, all of resource `alicloud_cms_alarm's` test cases will be skipped.
+ Otherwise, all of the resource `alicloud_cms_alarm's` test cases will be skipped.

 ## Refer